 - Capstone Experience (1 course, total 4 credits): GSR 300

 The Freshman Foundation is the first General Studies component.
-Under this component, you take four Freshman Foundation courses and a non-credit Career Development Workshop (GSR 110):
+Under this component, students take four Freshman Foundation courses:

 - First Year Seminar (GSR 101)

 - American Sign Language and Deaf Studies (GSR 103)

 - Quantitative Reasoning (GSR 104)